njdcourtney/pi-ansible/README.md

 The playbooks are designed to be run in order.

-**00-pi-first-boot.yml** adds a new admin user, this is designed to replace the default 'pi' user because everybody in the world knows that username exists.
+**00-pi-first-boot.yml** This playbook is designed to be run exactly once.
+It replaces the default 'pi' user with an alternative admin account.

+**01-ipservices.yml** Configures static IP address and installs dnsmasq

-**01-pi-fileserver.yml** This calls a list of roles in order, to get the fileserver up and running.
+**02-pi-fileserver.yml** This calls a list of roles in order, to get the fileserver up and running.

-## Roles

-Several roles are defined:

-**basic_config** This contains all the low level things that I do to every server.
-It sets the timezone and the hostname, enables UFW and disables passwords logins to SSH.